Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

+For some of the numerically simulated systems, the lower-temperature peak is less distinguishable from the larger, higher-temperature peak and forms a ``shoulder'' in its vicinity~\cite{SugiuraShimizu:KHAF,Munehisa:KHAF,ChenQu:THAF,PrelovsekKokalj:THAF,SchnackSchulenberg:KHAF,Gonzalez:THAF}.
+We note that the resolution of numerical simulations may be limited by finite-size effects.
+Given, however, that the peaks are readily distinguishable in all experiments and given the preponderance of numerical evidence, the existence of two temperature scales in $C(T)$ is a universal feature of GF materials.
+In Table~\ref{tab:C}, we summarise the available experimental and numerical evidence~\cite{pyrochlorenote}.

-{\it Excitations near the hidden energy scale.} The higher energy scale in the temperature dependence of the heat capacity $C$ is of order of the Weiss temperature
+{\it Excitations near the hidden energy scale.} The higher energy scale in $C(T)$ is of order of the Weiss temperature

 in each material, where $Z$ and $J$ are, respectively, the coordination number of the magnetic sublattice of the material and the characteristic exchange coupling.
-The scale $\theta_W$ can be qualitatively understood as the energy required to flip a spin interacting with $Z$ surrounding spins with the interaction energy $J$.
-Hereafter, we focus, for simplicity, on spins-$1/2$, but the results of our paper hold for arbitrary spins.
+The scale $\theta_W$ can be qualitatively understood as the energy of flipping a spin interacting with $Z$ neighbours with the interaction energy $J$.
+Although we focus, for simplicity, on spins-$1/2$ hereafter, our results hold for arbitrary spins and are consistent with the range of experimental examples.

 To illustrate the origin of the lower energy scale, we consider the Hamiltonian